dippynark/kube-matchbox-tf/README.md

 ### Terraform

-Terraform is used to configure matchbox programmatically.
+Terraform is used to configure `matchbox` programmatically.
 The latest version can be downloaded from the Terraform [website][1].

 ### Docker

-Docker is required to build the local development environment.
+[Docker][7] is required to build the local development environment.
 You can alternatively run everything directly on your local machine.

 ### Network

-Matchbox is used to PXE boot your VMs.
+`matchbox` is used to PXE boot your VMs.
 To set up your network for this, follow CoreOS's [network setup][2] tutorial.
-It is required that CoreOS is [cached][3] by default.
-You can download CoreOS using the [get_coreos][5] script in the [matchbox][6] repository.
-If you do not want to do this, make sure to use the `container-linux-install` profile instead of the `cached-container-linux-install` profile.
+It is required that Container Linux is [cached][3] by default.
+You can download Container Linux using the [get_coreos][5] script in the [matchbox][6] repository.
+If you do not want to use a cached version of Container Linux, make sure to use the `container-linux-install` profile instead of the `cached-container-linux-install` profile.
 These profiles can be found in the profiles Terraform module.

 ## Quickstart